Dynamic-Capital/Dynamic-Capital/README.md

 The type check targets the Next.js Mini App and should complete without warnings once the workspace dependencies are in place.

+If the workspace packages fall out of sync you may see TypeScript errors such as `Cannot find module '@web3-onboard/core'` during the check.
+Running the install command again refreshes the browser-only dependencies so `tsc` can finish without emitting diagnostics.

 ### CI / checks

 All Deno tasks live in `deno.json` and can be run via `deno task <name>`.